“Don’t talk to strangers

 SAM RUMPEL

-At WAAPA, Sam devised and performed in Clubhouse, Dusk (2023); Big Love (2024); and A Murmuration of Lost Birds (2024).
-Sam also directed Out For the Count in 2024 which was adapted for The Blue Room Theatre’s Summer Nights program in 2025, where they co-produced, co-directed, and stage-managed, with glowing records from X-Press Magazine and Magazine 6000.
+Sam immediately went on to co-produce, co-direct, and stage-manage Out For the Count for The Blue Room Theatre's Summer Nights program in 2025, with glowing reviews from X-Press Magazine and Magazine 6000.

 Stop the Heart was drafted, developed, rehearsed and performed across Dharawal, Gadigal and Noongar land.
 It is set on the land of the Ainu people.
 It always was and always will be Indigenous land.